Ewe people

-The Ewe people (/'eɪ.weɪ/; Eʋeawó, lit.
-"Ewe people"; or Mono Kple Amu (Volta) Tɔ́sisiwo Dome, lit.
-"Between the Rivers Mono and Volta"; Eʋenyígbá Eweland) are a Gbe-speaking ethnic group.
+The Ewe people (/'eɪ.weɪ/; Eʋeawó; or Mono Kple Amu (Volta) Tɔ́sisiwo Dome; Eʋenyígbá) are a Gbe-speaking ethnic group.
 The largest population of Ewe people is in Ghana (6.0 million), and the second largest population is in Togo (3.1 million).
 They speak the Ewe language (Eʋegbe) which belongs to the Gbe family of languages.
 They are related to other speakers of Gbe languages such as the Fon, Gen, Phla/Phera, Ogu/Gun, Maxi (Mahi), and the Aja people of Togo and Benin.